DanielePalaia/checkmk/README.md

 - we are interested in how you structure and document your POC

 ## Infrastructure used
-We could use a set of K8s clusters deployed on the Cloud like GKE to have automatic access to Load Balancer but given the simple usage of the POC we can just use a couple of local K8s clusters developed with Kind and expose the deployed service to be accessed locally.
+We could use a set of K8s clusters deployed on the Cloud like GKE to have automatic access to a Cloud Load Balancer to be able to have autmatic access from the internet with an external-ip but given the simple usage of the POC we can just use a couple of local K8s clusters developed with Kind and expose the deployed service to be accessed locally.

 We can create a couple of K8s clusters locally with Kind in this way: